Sonic Grade: F

 And the “professional” too.
 We’ve all had the experience of going back to play a record from years ago that you remember as being amazing, only to find it amazingly bad.
 (The Japanese Led Zeppelin series comes immediately to mind.
 How could my system have been so dull that those bright pressings actually fooled me into thinking they sounded good ten years ago?
 I’ve done a few Mea Culpas over the years, and that’s one of the bigger ones.)

 Remember when Chesky records were the rage?
 Does anybody in his right mind play that shit anymore?
 (A short anecdote: A good customer called me up one night years ago.
 He had just finished playing the Chesky Spain, and had pulled out his Shaded Dog original to compare.
-The sound was so much better he took his Chesky and, with great satisfaction, ceremoniously dropped it in the trash can.
-He said, “Of course I could have sold it or traded it away, but nobody should have to listen to sound like that.”)
+The sound of his Shaded Dog pressing was so much better that he took his Chesky and, with great satisfaction, ceremoniously dropped it in the trash can, noting, “Of course I could have sold it or traded it away, but nobody should have to listen to sound like that.”)

 Bernie Grundman’s Work for Classic Records: Hard, Sour, Colored and Crude